-Are you looking to master the art of comic book coloring and learn the secrets, tips, and tricks that can make coloring comics a fun hobby, a part-time job, or maybe even a career?
+Are you looking to learn the art of comic book coloring and learn the secrets, tips, and tricks that can make coloring comics a fun hobby, a part-time job, or maybe even a career?
 This beginner course is great place to start!

 This course will teach you the basics of comic book coloring with Photoshop - setting up your tools, flatting, rendering, & special effects.